-When I started fishing the Salmonfly hatch 20 plus years ago the fly that I used I didn't invent but was an iteration of the Norm Wood's Special.
-The Norm Wood's special is is one of the most popular Deschutes Salmon Fly patterns ever used.
+When I started fishing the Salmonfly hatch 20 plus years ago, the fly that I used I didn't invent but was an iteration of the Norm Wood's Special.
+The Norm Wood's Special is one of the most popular Deschutes Salmon Fly patterns ever used.
 It is even rumored that the Norm Wood's Special is the basis for Randall Kaufmann's Stimulator.

 These slight changes to the pattern enabled me to envision and fish the fly like I thought it should be.
-It rides really low in the water just like an actual salmonfly, it has a dirty dusty black and orange coloration for the body, the wing sits low over the body.
+It rides really low in the water, just like an actual Salmonfly, it has a dirty, dusty black and orange coloration for the body, and the wing sits low over the body.

-One of the keys to success for fishing this fly is how you apply the floatant.
-The wing needs a thick paste like Loon’s Payette paste to make it clump together, the rest of the fly gets a normal floatant like Loon’s Lochsa.
+One of the keys to success in fishing this fly is how you apply the floatant.
+The wing needs a thick paste like Loon’s Payette paste to make it clump together; the rest of the fly gets a normal floatant like Loon’s Lochsa.

 You should give this fly a try, it might prove to be more effective than that Chubby Chernobyl you’ve been fishing the past couple of years